 Right-click the local area network connection that is connected to the radio hardware and select Properties.

-If an unused network connection is available, the local area
+If an unused network connection is available, the local area connection appears as

 If you plan to reuse your network connection, select the local area connection that you plan to use for the radio hardware.

 If you have only one network connection, check if you can connect wirelessly to the existing local area network.
 If you can, you can use the network connection for the radio hardware.